 Sections 4, 5, and 6 all deal with reporting the names of some persons prohibited by federal law from possessing firearms for mental health reasons to the National Instant Criminal Background Check System (known as NICS).
-Federal law very clearly prohibits broad categories of persons from possessing firearms for mental health reasons.
-This bill has no effect on that federal prohibition, and does not add anyone to it or expand it in any way.
-All this bill does is require the names of some of the people who are already covered by the federal prohibition to be reported to NICS.
-This reporting is important because it currently is not being done, which means a seriously dangerous and mentally ill person could purchase a gun at a firearms dealer right now and the person's name will not appear when the dealer conducts its federally-required background check.
-According to the Congressional Research Service, 38 states already do this type of reporting, and S.141 requires for a certain group of persons that it be done in Vermont as well.
+According to the Congressional Research Service, 38 states currently do some version of this type of reporting, and S.141 requires for a certain group of persons that it be done in Vermont as well.

-It is important to note here that the bill does not sweep as widely as the federal law since it only requires reporting of persons who have been found by a court to be a danger to themselves or others.
 Section 4 relates to criminal proceedings and requires that a report be made if the person is found not responsible for a crime by reason of insanity or incompetent to stand trial due to a mental illness and is committed to the Department of Mental Health after a determination by the Criminal Division of the Superior Court that the person is a danger to himself or herself or others.
 Section 6 relates to civil commitment proceedings and requires that a report be made if the person is subject to a hospitalization order or non-hospitalization order after a determination by the Family Division of the Superior Court that the person is a danger to himself or herself or others.
-The reports are confidential and only include information sufficient to identify the person, the reason for the report, and a statement that it is made in accordance with the federal law that prohibits persons from possessing firearms for mental health reasons.
+The reports are confidential and only include information sufficient to identify the person, the reason for the report, and a statement that it is made in accordance with federal law.
 The person who is the subject of the report is also provided with a copy, which must inform the person that he or she is thereafter prohibited from possessing a firearm.
-Confidentiality is also addressed in Section 5, which is a technical provision that permits the reports to be made without violating state confidentiality laws.
+Section 5 is a technical provision that permits these reports to be made without violating state confidentiality laws.